9inpachi/progress/gsoc2020/README.md

-# Marks the progress of the Phoenix for GSoC 2020
+# Progress of Phoenix for GSoC 2020

 For the moment, the work is being done on different branches at [https://github.com/9inpachi/phoenix](https://github.com/9inpachi/phoenix).
 The work in progress or the new features should be scattered in branches with the "wip-" prefix.